Leduc County's response to coal-fired electricity generation phase-out

 In 2015, the Government of Alberta introduced its Climate Leadership Plan, which calls for an acceleration of the phase out of coal-fired electricity generation in Alberta.
 In 2016, the Government of Canada imposed further regulatory requirements for coal plants to meet the performance standard or retire by 2029 or when they reach roughly 50 years of operation, whichever is earlier.

 As the home of the Genesee Generating Station, Leduc County and its residents, businesses, neighbouring municipalities and community groups have benefited directly and indirectly from the coal-fired electricity industry through the creation of stable employment, local procurement and spending, tax revenue and community investment initiatives.

-With a projected end-of-life-date of 2029 for the Genesee Generating Station, Leduc County and its residents will be impacted.
+With a projected retirement date of 2030 for coal-fired electrical generation at the Genesee Generation Station, Leduc County and its residents will be impacted.

-It is estimated that the Genesee Generating Station directly and indirectly employs 450 people and the phase-out could impact roughly 75 households in Leduc County through loss of employment.
+It is estimated that the station directly and indirectly employs 450 people and the phase-out could impact roughly 75 households in Leduc County through loss of employment.
 In addition, Leduc County received more than $6 million in municipal taxes from Capital Power and Altalink in 2016, representing roughly 13 per cent of the county's municipal tax revenue.

 Leduc County has been working with the Government of Alberta to mitigate the impacts of the phase-out of coal-fired electricity generation on the county and its residents.

 The Government of Alberta appointed an Advisory Panel on Coal Communities to consult with workers and community members and understand their challenges and ideas for the long-term economic sustainability of impacted communities.
 The panel is expected to deliver its report, with advice and options on how to support affected workers and communities, later this fall.